 [For VRM, VRAM, Chipsets, Consoles]

-If you are looking for some cheap and standard adhesive thermal pad with pretty good thermal conductivity then Artic Thermal Pad does the job pretty good.
-It is available in various thickness and sizes, so that it can fill any gap perfectly.
-This blue colored thermal pad is available in 50mmx50mm and 145mmx145mm sizes, and thickness of 0.5mm, 1mm and 1.5mm.
-It has thermal conductivity of 6.0 W/mK and can operate in temperature range of 40 to 200°C. This is a silicone based thermal pad with special filler material that is not disclosed by the company.
+If you are looking for a cheap and branded thermal pad with pretty good thermal conductivity then Arctic Thermal Pad is what you should get.
+This Thermal Pad is available in various thicknesses and sizes so that it can fill any gap perfectly.
+This blue-colored thermal pad is available in 50mmx50mm and 145mmx145mm sizes and has thicknesses of 0.5mm, 1mm, and 1.5mm.
+It has a thermal conductivity of 6.0 W/mK and can operate in a temperature range of 40 to 200°C. This is a silicone-based thermal pad with special filler material that is not disclosed by the company.
 The thermal pad is electrically non-conductive and is also non-capacitive.

-The thermal pad is soft, spongy and squishy, so it is better to go for a slightly higher thickness to get the best fitting between the heatsink and the chipset or source.
-It is also sticky and is super easy to apply as it can hold its position perfectly on the chipset or IC.
-You can also cut into pieces or sizes of desired shape depending upon the chipset / IC dimension.
+The thermal pad is soft, spongy, and squishy, so it is better to go for a slightly higher thickness to get the best fitting between the heatsink and the chipset or source.
+It is non-sticky in nature and can be easily removed and repositioned on ICs or Chipsets.
+You can also cut into pieces or sizes of the desired shape depending upon the chipset / IC dimension.

-This thermal pad can be used for graphics card VRM, VRAM, Backplate and also for motherboard VRM, chipsets, and other chipsets, ICs and heatsinks.
-You can also use it on the processors of high-performance wireless routers and also in laptop GPU and heatsink assembly.
+This thermal pad can be used for graphics card VRM, VRAM, and Backplate, and also for motherboard VRM, chipsets, and other chipsets, ICs, and heatsinks.
+You can also use it on the processors of high-performance wireless routers and also on laptop GPU and heatsink assembly.
 It offers relatively better performance over the Phobya Ultra and JunPus Jp-P600 thermal pads.
-Below is the performance comparison of Arctic thermal pad with other popular thermal pads.
+Below is the performance comparison of the Arctic thermal pad with other popular thermal pads.

 |Arctic Thermal Pad Specifications|